 to safe destinations of their choice.

-proofs, and to ensure that the perpetrators at all levels are identified and
+to ensure that the perpetrators at all levels are identified and

 brought to justice.
 It also calls on:

-and health, the Commissioner for Human Rights and the first deputy
+and health, the Commissioner for Human Rights and the First Deputy

-of Belarus, Alexander Lukashenko, and, at regional level, the governors
+self-proclaimed President of Belarus, Alexander Lukashenko, and,

-of Krasnodar Krai, Magadan, Kamchatka Krai, the President of Tatarstan,
+at regional level, the governors of Krasnodar Krai, Magadan, Kamchatka

-and the head of the Republic of Adygea;
+Krai, the President of Tatarstan and the head of the Republic of Adygea;

 18.2 the International Criminal Court to examine with all due